Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Methods

 All performance measurements were filtered with a low-pass, zero-phase, Butterworth filter to remove high-frequency electromagnetic interference from the servomotor.
 Both the 75 and 30 Hz cutoff frequencies used for the turbine and support structure performance data, respectively, are $10+$ harmonics faster than the blade passage frequency.
 Additionally, the Butterworth filter has no effect on the time-averaged performance.
 Therefore, it unlikely the filter is removing any hydrodynamic power.

-In calculating $\eta$ we note there is some ambiguity in the choice of $U^3_\infty$.
+In calculating $\eta$, we note there is some ambiguity in the choice of $U^3_\infty$.
 For example, one could attempt to use instantaneous velocity measurements, but there is a temporal mismatch between the time the freestream velocity is measured and when it interacts with the rotor.
 Additionally, we cannot use PIV to estimate inflow since our field of view does not extend far enough upstream to measure the undisturbed inflow.
-Our notional choices are (1) to use a time-average of all of the cubed freestream velocity measurements acquired at a tip-speed ratio set point, or (2) apply an advection correction, as in Polagye et al. \cite{Briancontrol}, to compute the instantaneous freestream velocities and calculate cycle-specific kinetic power.
+Our notional choices are (1) to use a time-average of all of the cubed freestream velocity measurements acquired at a tip-speed ratio set point, or (2) apply an advection correction, as in \cite{Briancontrol}, to compute the instantaneous freestream velocities and calculate cycle-specific kinetic power.
 The advection correction is based on a cross-correlation of $U_{\infty}$ with measured power and the application of Taylor's frozen flow hypothesis.
 Option (2) performs poorly in these experiments, in that it generates greater relative variability in $\eta$ than measured power, possibly because of the single-bladed configuration.
 Consequently, we utilize option (1), but in Section \ref{freestreamimpact}, we employ a hybrid approach to estimate ``cluster-specific'' kinetic power as an explanatory factor for cycle-to-cycle performance variation.
+A characteristic time-averaged performance curve, utilizing option (1), is given in Figure \ref{timeaverage}.